 Everything you need to know about the Bluecard in Vietnam

-The motorcycle Bluecard in Vietnam is the ownership papers of the motorbike.
-The information on the Bluecard identifies the bikes engine number, frame number, license plate number, and owner of the motorbike.
-There are real blue cards, fake blue cards and everything in between.
+The motorcycle Bluecard in Vietnam is the ownership paper of the motorbike.
+The information on the Bluecard identifies the bike’s engine number, frame number, license plate number, and owner.
+There are real blue cards, fake blue cards, and everything in between.

-In Vietnam, there is a “scale of legitimacy” where the value of the motorbike directly impacts the importance of “how by the book” your papers need to be.
+In Vietnam, there is a “scale of legitimacy” where the motorbike’s value directly impacts the importance of “how by the book” your papers need to be.
 We’ll explain everything below.

 Can A Foreigner Buy A Motorbike In Vietnam?

-Foreigners, tourists, expats, travelers, whatever category you fall into, all of them can buy a motorbike in Vietnam.
-When buying and selling a motorbike in Vietnam you must be absolutely sure to have the Bluecard for it.
-The Bluecard represents roughly 50% of the value of the bike and you can’t resell a motorcycle without it.
-Services such as transporting the motorbike by train or bus will also require a bluecard to presented.
+Foreigners, tourists, ex-pats, travelers, and anyone else in any category can buy a motorbike in Vietnam.
+When buying and selling a motorbike in Vietnam, you must be absolutely sure to have the Bluecard for it.
+The Bluecard represents roughly 50% of the bike’s value, and you can’t resell a motorcycle without it.
+Services such as transporting the motorbike by train or bus will also require a Blue Card to be presented.

 Depending on if you plan to purchase a $300 Honda Win, a $1500 Honda Winner, or a $15000 BMW will greatly affect the importance of your Bluecard and its position on the “scale of legitimacy“.